matusnovak/finedata/README.md

 ## Examples

-All examples are located in the [examples folder](examples/README.md).
+All examples are located in the examples folder.

-## Alternatives

-Looking for alternative library or framework?
-Try OpenFrameworks, SFML, or Cinder (be warned, they are much more bigger, but feature rich).

 ## Contributing